muratcakmak/muratcakmak/README.md

 I build stuff, sometimes even for fun.

-To check out what I accomplished so far `npx omc345`
+Run `npx omc345` to check out what I accomplished so far.

+I am using the same handle `omc345` on the Internet.